aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 Part II: A Tale of Two GUIs
 ---------------------------

 When you install Linux, there are a number of graphical user interfaces -- or window managers -- that one can use.
 Think of how MS Windows is different than macOS, and you get the idea.
-There are two relevant ones here.

-*KDE* is designed to be similar to Microsoft Windows -- it has the equivalent of the start button in the lower left, which pulls up a menu just like in Windows.
-People who are both familiar with, and prefer, the Windows interface often also prefer this interface.
-You can see a screen shot of it [here](https://kde.org/announcements/plasma-5.12/window-shadows.png).

-*Gnome* (pronounced guh-NOME) is a user interface that is specific to UNIX machines.
+The one we are using is *Gnome*.
+Gnome (pronounced guh-NOME) is a user interface that is specific to UNIX machines.
 The interactions with the GUI are a bit different, but the same concepts.
 One can interact with Gnome really quickly once one gets used to the new interface.
 You can see a screen shot of it [here](https://149366088.v2.pressablecdn.com/wp-content/uploads/2018/04/ubuntu-1804-desktop-screenshot.jpg).

-The reason this is relevant is that your choice of how you will use a UNIX environment will determine which interface you use.
-The VirtualBox image has *both* Gnome and KDE (see below for how to switch between them).
-KDE is more similar to the Windows interface (a "start" menu in the lower-left, etc.), but many people find Gnome more productive once they get used to it.

-With VirtualBox, as was mentioned, you can choose which interface.
-When you log in, after you click the user name and are about to enter your password, there is a gear icon beneath the password field, and you can use that to select which interface -- the Gnome interface is called "Ubuntu", and the KDE interface is called "Plasma".
-It will remember that choice, so you don't have to enter it again unless you want to change to another interface.

 ----